[Updated 9 May in line with Scrutiny v5]

 2. Step 2 used to be:

 Log into your site using Safari, using an account which has read access but no higher.
 If your site has an option for 'keep me logged in' then check that. (step 9 should be up here - do that now) Then try to crawl the site.However, that method won't work if you're on Yosemite or newer because of tighter security in MacOS making cookies browser-specific and no longer systemwide.
 If you are on 10.9 or earlier, do that ^.

 If you're on 10.10 or higher, here's the new step 2.
-Scrutiny 6 and 7 now have these buttons: 'Handle Cookies' and 'Log in using a browser window'.
+Since Scrutiny v6, it has these buttons: 'Handle Cookies' and 'Log in using a browser window'.
 (If you don't see the 'cookies' button, don't worry, just use the 'attempt to authenticate' button.)

 It's a simple workaround - if your website allows you to log in and then tracks you using a cookie (rather than session id) then the button opens a simple browser window that you can use to log in.
 If you check the 'handle cookies' button, then when you start Scrutiny's crawl, it should retain and use the cookie you just collected.